patrikduch/app-template/README.md

 #### BTC endpoint

-<i>We only care about USD price, so in the Eliona system there is entity "currency" inside public schema, which holds information about allowed currencies.</i>
+<i>We only care about USD price, so in the Eliona system there is entity "fiat_currency" inside public schema, which holds information about allowed currencies.</i>

 ```
 http://{domain}:{appport}/v1/btc
 ```